LAKE PLACID - Six North Country veterans have filed a federal lawsuit in an effort to restore float plane access to remote Adirondack lakes.

 "Our veterans deserve a lot more than they're getting," Baker added.
 "There shouldn't be a square foot of the United States off limits to these special people, but they've done it."

-Controversy surrounding the use of float planes on Adirondack Lakes was evident in recent discussions within the DEC and APA regarding the Wilderness classification of Lows Lake, a man-made reservoir 10 miles southwest of Tupper Lake.
+Controversy surrounding the use of float planes on Adirondack lakes was evident in recent discussions within the DEC and APA regarding the Wilderness classification of Lows Lake, a man-made reservoir 10 miles southwest of Tupper Lake.

 In April 2009, after two years of debate between preservationist groups, seaplane operators, and officials from the DEC and APA, the two agencies agreed to ban float planes from the lake after 2011, claiming their use violated the SLMP.

-Baker said Lows Lake is not among the 40 on his list, however, and the lawsuit makes no mention of Lows Lake.
+Baker said Lows Lake is not among the 40 on his list however, and the lawsuit makes no mention of Lows Lake.

 DEC spokeswoman Maureen Wren said the agency would not comment on the pending litigation.
 APA spokesman Keith McKeever also declined comment.

-New revisions to the Americans with Disabilities Act that became effective July 23 may prove to be a major turning point in the case.
+New revisions to the ADA that became effective July 23 may prove to be a major turning point in the case.
 The added regulations require state and local government programs to "make reasonable modifications in their policies" to allow access to individuals with disabilities through the use of "other power-driven mobility devices," including those powered by a fuel-driven engine, so long as such modifications do not violate "legitimate safety requirements" or pose a "substantial risk of serious harm" to natural or cultural resources in the immediate area.

 The plaintiffs are being represented by attorney Matt Norfolk of the Lake Placid-based Briggs & Norfolk firm.